farassadek/cee-python-tutorial/README.md

 # About this tutorial

-This tutorial uses Jupyter Notebook previously known as IPython Notebook.
+This tutorial uses Jupyter Notebook (previously known as IPython Notebook) files.
 From "https://ipython.org/notebook.html", Jupyter Notebook is an  interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media.